pfheatwole/thesis/source/paraglider_components.rst

 2. The canopy inertia

-The forces and moments were provided by the model in :doc:`canopy_aerodynamics`.
-The inertia can be calculated using the geometry in :doc:`canopy_geometry`.
+The forces and moments were provided by the model in :doc:`foil_aerodynamics`.
+The inertia can be calculated using the geometry in :doc:`foil_geometry`.

-The canopy geometry in :doc:`canopy_geometry` is a purely geometric description of the idealized design target of a physical parafoil canopy, and must be combined with density information to calculate the system inertia matrices.
+The canopy geometry in :doc:`foil_geometry` is a purely geometric description of the idealized design target of a physical parafoil canopy, and must be combined with density information to calculate the system inertia matrices.

 The canopy inertia depends on contribution from the *solid mass* (surface materials), *air mass*, and the *apparent mass*.